github/codeql/ql/src/Security/CWE-077/EnvPathInjectionMedium.md

 ## Description

-GitHub Actions allow to define the system PATH variable by writing to a file pointed by the `GITHUB_PATH` environment variable.
+GitHub Actions allow to define the system PATH variable by writing to a file pointed to by the `GITHUB_PATH` environment variable.
 Writing to this file appends a directory to the system PATH variable and automatically makes it available to all subsequent actions in the current job.

 E.g.: